 Creative Writing.
-Creative Writing seniors are rated as ADEQUATE (YELLOW) in their level of performance on all three artifacts: Artifact 1 (annotated writing samples) is rated 2.07; Artifact 2 (writer's own goals and connections to traditions) is rated 2.00; Artifact 3 (publishable texts) is rated 2.31.
-As a group, the Creative Writing seniors are not performing at excellent levels, but they are clearly meeting the expectations of the program at an adequate level.
+Creative Writing seniors are rated as EXCELLENT (GREEN) in their level of performance on all three artifacts: Artifact 1 (annotated writing samples) is rated 3.0; Artifact 2 (writer's own goals and connections to traditions) is rated 2.58; Artifact 3 (publishable texts) is rated 2.66.
+As a group, the Creative Writing seniors are performing at excellent levels, with a clear demonstration of near-professional performance abilities.

 Journalism Concentration.
-English majors with a concentration in Journalism are rated as performing at an EXCELLENT (GREEN) level in two artifacts: Artifact 1 (annotated news stories) is rated 2.88; Artifact 2 (editing skills sample) is rated at 2.88.
-However, two of the three seniors is rated as INADEQUATE (RED) on Artifact 3 (research on the role of media in society).
-Their total score for Artifact 3 is rated 1.77 due to the fact that the third student is rated at the excellent level.
+English majors with a concentration in Journalism are rated as performing at an EXCELLENT (GREEN) level in two artifacts: Artifact 1 (annotated news stories) is rated 3.0; Artifact 2 (editing skills sample) is rated at 3.0.
+One senior is rated as ADEQUATE (YELLOW) on Artifact 3 (research on the role of media in society).
+Their total score for Artifact 3 is rated 2.5.